Soares/simplifience.com/post/intro/site.md

 If you get lost, click on the title of the article or the big <span class="uncomfortable">simplifience</span> logo at the bottom of the page.
 It will take you back to [simplifience.com](/).

-Articles are grouped into sequences.
-You can find a list of all the articles in the sequence at the bottom of the page.
-Those are links, use them to navigate.
-Sometimes one article appears in multiple sequences.
-Keep track of which sequence you're reading when you navigate.
+Articles are grouped in sequences.
+You can navigate a sequence using the links at the bottom of a page.
+Sometimes one article appears in multiple sequences: keep track of which sequence you're reading when you navigate.
 Once you reach the end of a sequence you'll see a bunch of other sequences at the bottom of the page.

 Within each article, there are <span class="info" markdown="inline">side commentaries</span>, which expand on colored text. <span class="info" markdown="inline">Teal</span> is the standard simplifience color.
 Other colors have different meanings: